walidamro-msft/aoai-sora-2-model-startup-samples/dotnet/README.md

 ### Step 3: Restore NuGet Packages

-The projects use the Azure.AI.OpenAI NuGet package.
+The projects reference the Azure.AI.OpenAI NuGet package (though the samples use direct HTTP calls).
 Restore dependencies by running:

 ```bash
 dotnet restore
 ```

-This will download all required packages including:
+This will download all required packages and dependencies.
-- **Azure.AI.OpenAI**: For working with Azure OpenAI API (version 2.1.0-beta.2)
-- **OpenAI**: Core OpenAI SDK with video features support

 ### Step 4: Set Up Your Azure Credentials